paulxiong/cervical/README.md

 ## CervicAI

-This repository contains the Python (machine learning)/Go (GUI) implementation for our
+This repository contains the Python (ML)/Go (GUI) implementation for our
             <B>Cervical Cancer AI System for Individual End User</B>